Same-sex marriages (SSM) and civil

 What does the Northern Ireland public think of same-sex marriage?

 Many public opinion polls have been conducted.
-They show a gradulal rise in the accepance of same-sex marriage:
+They show a gradual rise in the acceptance of same-sex marriage:

-- 1989: An unidentified poll found that 76% of Northern Ireland adults believed that same-sex relationships were "always wrong."
+1989: An unidentified poll found that 76% of Northern Ireland adults believed that same-sex relationships were "always wrong."
 2

 2013-JUN-06: The Northern Ireland Life & Times conducted another poll, asking a specific question about same-sex marriage: